catsital/pycasso/README.md

 * Python 3.8+

 ### Setup
 *  First, you should get a copy of this project in your local machine by either downloading the zip file or cloning the repository. `git clone https://github.com/catsital/pycasso.git`
 * `cd` into `pycasso` directory.
-* Run `pip install -r requirements.txt` to install dependencies.
+* Run `python setup.py install` to install package.

+#### Install from development
+Install directly from the development source with pip by `python -m pip install git+https://github.com/catsital/pycasso@develop`

 ## Usage